-We refer to the coefficients of $t,t^2,\ldots,t^{d-2}$ in $i(\mathcal{P},t)$ as the \emph{middle Ehrhart coefficients} of $\mathcal{P}$.
-Hibi et al also established that the answer to Question \ref{QuestionHHTY} is affirmative for $3\leq d\leq 6$ \cite[Propistion 4.2]{Hibi-Higashitani-Tsuchiya-Yoshida}.
-As noted in Liu's review \cite{FuLiu19}, Tsuchiya further proved that any sign pattern with at most $3$ negatives is possible among the middle Ehrhart coefficients.
-Nevertheless, Question \ref{QuestionHHTY} remains widely open.
+We call the coefficients of $t,t^2,\ldots,t^{d-2}$ in $i(\mathcal{P},t)$ the \emph{middle Ehrhart coefficients} of $\mathcal{P}$.
+Hibi et al. established that Question \ref{QuestionHHTY} has an affirmative answer for $3 \leq d \leq 6$ \cite[Proposition 4.2]{Hibi-Higashitani-Tsuchiya-Yoshida}.
+As noted in Liu's review \cite{FuLiu19}, Tsuchiya further proved that any sign pattern with at most three negative coefficients is realizable among the middle Ehrhart coefficients.
+Nevertheless, Question \ref{QuestionHHTY} remains open in general.